Ajn0r/scandi-quiz/README.md

 ![responsivness-issue](assets/documentation/responsiveproblemiphone.PNG)

-- This was solved by changing the height to min-height 100vh
+- This was solved by changing the height to min-height 100vh, also the header text has been changed since it was the one pushing the game area down in this example.

 ## Deployment